DashKoester/dnl-research-scripts/README.md

 # dnl-research-scripts
-Data Analysis &amp; Visualization scripts written for research projects in the Decision Neuroscience Lab at the Beckman Institute for Advanced Science and Technology.
+<b>Data Analysis &amp; Visualization scripts written for research projects in the Decision Neuroscience Lab at the Beckman Institute for Advanced Science and Technology.</b>

 Lab Website: https://www.decisionneurosciencelab.org